Abdiyasir/Devops-Learning-BashScripts/Bash_Battle_Arena_Game/Level3.md

 # Level 3: Conditional Statements
-- Write a script that checks if a file named hero.txt exists in the Arena directory.
+- Write a script that checks if a file named hero.txt exists in the Arena_Boss directory.
 If it does, print Hero found!; otherwise, print Hero missing!.
 ```
 - if [ -z "$1" ]
 then